texas38923/texas38923/README.md

   skills: {
       frontend: ["HTML", "CSS", "sass" , "BootStrap", "JavaScript"],
       3dModelling: ["Blender"],
-      videoEditing: ["Adobe After Effects" , "Shotcut"] },
+      videoEditing: ["Adobe After Effects" , "Shotcut"],
+      UI/UXdesigning: ["Figma"]
+  },
- current: "I am learning React to enhance my front-end skills and focusing on Data Structures and Algorithms",
+  current: "I am learning React to enhance my front-end skills and focusing on Data Structures and Algorithms...",
- funFact: "I can dominate you in any game that you name" }
+  funFact: "I can dominate you in any game that you can think of!"
+}
 ```
 <br>